 Schedule Potty Breaks

-Keep to a regular routine of taking your puppy outside every two-to-four hours and after every change of activity.
+Keep to a regular routine of taking your puppy outside at least every two-to-four hours and after every change of activity.
 This is especially important during house training and will keep accidents to a minimum.

 Your puppy needs exercise and interaction with you.
 A word of caution: sustained, strenuous exercise (long runs, jumping) is not good for puppies, but playing, mental stimulation, and running around in the yard are good.
 Some experts recommend waiting until a dog is about one year old before starting with serious exercise and this can vary by breed.
 Different dog breeds have different energy levels and rates of growth; the growth plates in their joints close at different ages.
-But do schedule play and exercise time into your puppy's day: a walk around the neighborhood, playing with toys, and time spent bonding go a long way toward expending energy.
+But do schedule play and exercise time into your puppy’s day: a walk around the neighborhood, playing with toys, and time spent bonding go a long way toward expending energy.
 Several shorter sessions are better for a puppy than one long one.

-Young puppies sleep a great deal of the time; in fact some will sleep as much as 16-to-18 hours a day.
+Young puppies sleep a great deal of the time; in fact, some will sleep as much as 16-to-18 hours a day.
 Plan on quiet nap times for him several times during the day.
-Family members, especially young children, should learn not to disturb him when he's sleeping.
+Family members, especially young children, should learn not to disturb him when he’s sleeping.
 He needs his rest!
 You may need to put a crate in a quiet part of the house so he won’t be distracted by the hustle and bustle that may be going on during naptime.

 When it comes to bedtime, some owners set a specific time to settle their puppy down for the night.
 Others just want him to sleep when they sleep.
 It may be easier to set a puppy bedtime and help him get used to the routine.

 The sooner you set a schedule, the sooner he’ll adjust to his new family and you to him.
 Routine makes it easier for everyone, humans included, to know what’s acceptable behavior and what’s expected.
 Keep in mind that high jinks from an adorable puppy or little “accidents” will not seem so adorable when he’s a full-grown dog.
 The sample schedule below is a good place to start; you may need to tailor it to suit your puppy.

 A Sample Puppy Schedule

 - First thing in the morning: Take the puppy out to relieve himself.
 Make time to play and interact with him after he’s taken care of business.

 - After puppy’s breakfast: Puppies usually need to relieve themselves again, within a few minutes of eating, so give another potty opportunity.
 After this, spend some time playing and/or doing a little training with your puppy.
-And though everyone is busy in the morning getting ready for work or school, a quick walk after breakfast gives him a chance to do his business one more time.
+And though everyone is busy in the morning getting ready for work or school, make time for a quick walk to give him a chance to do his business one more time.

-- Bedtime: A set bedtime makes his adjustment and house training easier for everyone; whether it's 8 p.m. or midnight, it doesn't matter, as long as it becomes a routine.
+- Bedtime: A set bedtime makes his adjustment and house training easier for everyone.
+It doesn’t matter if it’s 8 p.m. or midnight, as long as it becomes a routine.
 Take him to his crate and help him settle down for the night.

-By setting the schedule as soon as your puppy comes home, you'll be on your way to a happy, well-adjusted dog.
-It's worth putting in the time and effort right now and not waiting until he's older, bigger, and set on less acceptable behaviors.
+By establishing the routine from the very beginning, you’ll be on your way to a happy, well-adjusted dog.
+It’s worth putting in the time and effort right now so that undesirable habits and behaviors won’t stand a chance.